-The Top 10 Things Your Plumber Doesnt Want You to Do
+10 Things Your Plumber Wants You to Quit Doing Now

-Needing a plumber in Pierre can be unavoidable if you are dealing with a leaky or ruptured pipe.
-But many times, you can stop clogging your pipes or needing repairs for your garbage disposal, both of which can be pricey to fix.
+Having to have a plumber in the U.S. can be unavoidable if you are experiencing a leaky or broken pipe.
+But a lot of the time, you can stop plugging your pipes or breaking your garbage disposal, both of which can be costly to repair.

-Here are some of the most common problems our Experts get calls about at Peitz Service Experts and how you can avoid them.
+Here are some of the most common troubles our Experts get calls about at Service Experts Heating, Air Conditioning & Plumbing and how you can prevent them.

 1. Flushing “Flushable” Wipes

-Despite the fact they might be known as “flushable wipes,” the best location for them is the garbage.
-The only thing that should be flushed (apart from the obvious) is toilet paper and septic treatments, if you have a septic system.
+Although they might be called “flushable wipes,” the best spot for them is the waste bin.
+The only thing that should be flushed (except for the obvious) is toilet paper and septic treatments, if you use a septic system.

-A Canadian study that examined 101 such wipes found they all failed a flushability test, according to Forbes.
-Since flushable wipes don’t disintegrate like toilet paper, they can clog your sewer line and lead to your toilet backing up.
+A Canadian study that looked at 101 such wipes found none of them passed a flushability test, according to Forbes.
+As flushable wipes don’t disintegrate like toilet paper, they can plug your sewer line and make your toilet back up.

-They can also cause a lot of trouble to city sewer systems or your septic tank.
-These wipes can attach to other nasty things that shouldn’t go down the toilet, like cooking oil and hygienic products, to lead to a fatberg.
-Besides being unsanitary and just plain gross, environmental nonprofit Green America says these blobs are pricey to get rid of.
+They can also cause problems with city sewer systems or your septic tank.
+These wipes can combine with other yucky things that shouldn’t be flushed down the toilet, like cooking fat and hygienic products, to lead to a fatberg.
+As well as being dirty and just plain gross, environmental nonprofit Green America says these masses are pricey to repair.
 If you’re on a city sewer system, those are bills that could get shuffled to you in the long run.

-No matter what type of wipe you’re using—makeup remover, cleansing, baby or sanitizing—it should be thrown in the trash once you’re complete.
+Whichever kind of wipe you’re using—makeup remover, cleansing, baby or sanitizing—it should be tossed in the trash once you’re complete.

-2. Flushing Other Things That Should Go in the Garbage
+2. Flushing Other Things That Belong in the Waste Bin

-In addition to flushable wipes, there are a few other things that don’t belong in your toilet.
-These involve:
+Other than flushable wipes, there are a few other things that don’t belong in your toilet.
+These include:

 • Feminine hygiene products